 About CH&W Law

-Colantuono, Highsmith & Whatley is a municipal law firm with offices in Pasadena and Grass Valley that represents public and private clients throughout California in municipal law, including public revenues, land use, elections, labor and employment, post‑redevelopment, housing, public works contracting, utility services, the California Environmental Quality Act (CEQA), the Cortese-Knox-Hertzberg Act regarding Local Agency Formation Commissions, sex offender and marijuana regulation and associated public safety topics, and associated litigation.
+Colantuono, Highsmith & Whatley is a municipal law firm with offices in Pasadena and Grass Valley that represents public and private clients throughout California in municipal law, including public revenues, land use, elections, labor and employment, post‑redevelopment, housing, public works contracting, utility services, the California Environmental Quality Act (CEQA), the Cortese-Knox-Hertzberg Act regarding Local Agency Formation Commissions, sex offender and marijuana regulation and related public safety topics, and associated litigation.
 Our core commitment is to provide advice our clients find helpful, understandable, and fairly priced.

-The firm serves as general counsel or city or town attorney of the cities of Auburn, Barstow, Calabasas, Grass Valley, Lakeport, Ojai, Sierra Madre, South Pasadena, the Town of Yountville, and the Successor Agencies to the Auburn, Barstow, Sierra Madre and South Pasadena Redevelopment Agencies, to Oversight Boards for Successor Agencies in Huntington Park, Pomona, Rialto, San Bernardino, San Gabriel and Temple City, the Garden Valley, Higgins, Ophir Hill, North San Juan, Penn Valley, and Rough & Ready Fire Districts, the Orangeline Development Authority, the SELACO Workforce Investment Board, the Calaveras, San Diego and Yuba County LAFCOs, the Oak Tree Park and Recreation District, the Pine Grove Community Services District, the Tahoe Forest Hospital District and the First Five Yuba Commission.
+The firm serves as general counsel or city or town attorney of the cities of Auburn, Barstow, Calabasas, Chico Grass Valley, Lakeport, Ojai, Sierra Madre, South Pasadena, the Town of Yountville, and the Successor Agencies to the Auburn, Barstow, Sierra Madre and South Pasadena Redevelopment Agencies, to Oversight Boards for Successor Agencies in Huntington Park, Pomona, Rialto, San Bernardino, San Gabriel and Temple City, the Garden Valley, Higgins, Ophir Hill, North San Juan, Penn Valley, and Rough & Ready Fire Districts, the Orangeline Development Authority, the SELACO Workforce Investment Board, the Calaveras, San Diego and Yuba County LAFCOs, the Oak Tree Park and Recreation District, the Pine Grove Community Services District, the Tahoe Forest Hospital District and the First Five Yuba Commission.